 Dr. Willis McLeod, a 1964 graduate of Fayetteville State University, was appointed Chancellor on November 15, 1995.
-Dr. McLeod is the ninth Chief Executive Officer of the 130-year-old institution, and the first alumnus to serve as Chancellor since FSU became a constituent of The University of North Carolina in 1972.
+Dr. McLeod was the ninth Chief Executive Officer of the 130-year-old institution, and the first alumnus to serve as Chancellor since FSU became a constituent of The University of North Carolina in 1972.
 Dr. McLeod earned his master's and doctoral degrees in school administration from the University of Virginia, and has over 30 years of experience in education as a teacher, assistant superintendent, and superintendent of public school systems in Virginia, Louisiana, and North Carolina.

-Several major initiatives have been established by Dr. McLeod to lead FSU into the 21st century.
-The "Freshman Year Initiative," (or F.Y.I.) a program designed to enhance students' educational outcomes, was initiated in fall 1996; new outreach efforts aimed at forging stronger community ties and involving the community in University life have been undertaken; campus improvements such as expansion of the Rudolph Jones Student Center and master planning to accommodate an expected enrollment increase of 50%; and Dr. McLeod has been instrumental in forming a regional partnership of public school, community college, and university leaders to focus on strengthening the educational pipeline from pre-school to post-graduate studies.
+Several major initiatives were established by Dr. McLeod.
+The "Freshman Year Initiative," (or F.Y.I.) a program designed to enhance students' educational outcomes, was initiated in fall 1996; new outreach efforts aimed at forging stronger community ties and involving the community in University life have been undertaken; campus improvements such as expansion of the Rudolph Jones Student Center and master planning to accommodate an expected enrollment increase of 50%; and Dr. McLeod was instrumental in forming a regional partnership of public school, community college, and university leaders to focus on strengthening the educational pipeline from pre-school to post-graduate studies.